Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

   foo([([0]x)]([0]p), [([1]x)]([1]p), ..., [([N]x)]([N]p));

-We are inclined to take the easy answer and make this ill-formed.
+We are strongly inclined to take the easy answer and make this ill-formed.
 This leaves room for a future proposal to give such code meaning, should we ever desire to do so.

 What about ambiguity with lambda captures?
 ------------------------------------------

 A lambda capture is required to be a variable in the current scope.
 As such, the compiler can determine if a :cpp:`[` starts a lambda capture or a slicing expression by parsing at most three additional tokens.
 If the first token following the :cpp:`[` is not a variable eligible for lambda capture (for example, an integer literal), then the :cpp:`[` starts a slicing expression.
-If the first token matches an in-scope (and :cpp:`constexpr`) variable name, and the second token is not a :cpp:`,`, then the :cpp:`[` starts a slicing expression.
+If the first token matches an in-scope (and :cpp:`constexpr`) variable name, and the second token is not a :cpp:`,` or :cpp:`]`, then the :cpp:`[` starts a slicing expression.
 In all other cases, the :cpp:`[` shall be taken to start a lambda capture, as in current C++.
 (If the first token is :cpp:`&`, the preceding rules may be applied with the token counts shifted by 1.
 However, this assumes that there exists a case where unary :cpp:`operator&` is :cpp:`constexpr`.
 This may not be reasonable, in which case :cpp:`[&` would always indicate a lambda capture, and at most only two tokens following :cpp:`[` must be parsed.)

 Consider the following example: